chenxiaolong/avbroot/README.extra.md

 avbroot boot info -i <input boot image>
 ```

-All of the `boot` subcommands show the boot image information.
-This specific subcommand just does it without performing any other operation.
+This subcommand shows the information contained in the boot image's header.
 To show avbroot's internal representation of the information, pass in `-d`.

+(All of the `boot` subcommands show this information.
+This specific subcommand just does so without performing any other operation.)

 ## `avbroot cpio`